Last Updated: January 6, 2025

 Must Start On (MSO): This constraint sets a specific start date for a task.
 The task must begin on this date.

-Must Finish On (MFO): This constraint sets a specific finish date for a task.
-The task must be completed on this date.
+Must Finish On (MFO): This constraint sets a specific finish date for a task, which must be completed on that date.

 Start No Earlier Than (SNET): This constraint sets a task's earliest start date.
 The task will start after this date, but it can start later.